Home

 This photo is of a brunch that I enjoyed in San Francisco, on last summer’s very special road-trip across California, with my daughter.
 It was a great brunch, served in lovely surroundings.
 I was and am truly grateful for that experience.
 But I can extend the gratitude further, not just consider the obvious.
 Let me make some ADHD connections…

-Spanish tortilla with bacon and salad
+Spanish tortilla with salad

 was served by a couple of friendly waiters, had my food cooked by several kitchen staff that I could not see.
 Thank you to the cooks and the plate washing staff too.
 On my plate were eggs, potatoes, bacon, salad, dressings.
 Each item will have had a distinct journey to my plate.
 Many of the items travelled hundreds or even thousands of miles to reach me.